-Fitchburg State University is continuously engaged in planning and evaluation efforts and places a high emphasis on improving institutional effectiveness through data-informed decisionmaking.
-The Office of Institutional Research and Planning (OIRP), created in 2015 and led by the Assistant Vice President, Institutional Research and Planning (AVPIRP), centralizes and provides oversight to assessment, institutional research, and strategic planning activities.
+Fitchburg State University is continuously engaged in planning and evaluation efforts and places a high emphasis on improving institutional effectiveness through data-informed decision-making.
+The Office of Institutional Research and Planning (OIRP), created in 2015 and led by the Assistant Vice President of IRP (AVIRP), centralizes and provides oversight to the assessment, institutional research and strategic planning activities of the university.